JordanYu4/Yelp-Helper/README.md

 The search sidebar will be identical in function and aesthetic to the Yelp search bar.

-The graphing canvas will include dropdown selection menus for both the graph display options (i.e. review frequency or average rating), and the graphed time period (i.e. start and end times).
+The graphing canvas will include include plotted points representing businesses.
+Selecting a point on the graph will open up a modal providing additional business details.

 ![wireframe](https://github.com/JordanYu4/yelp_analytics/blob/master/wireframes/yelp_analytics_lite.png)